Jaredwg2000/EnergySurfaces/README.md

 The program then produces a plot of the final positions of the particles, and the user can save the output to a .xyz file.

-It takes a while to run as it is not particularly well optimized as far as I know, but it does run and come to reasonable solutions.
+It takes a while to run as it is not particularly well optimized as far as I know (particularly for Morse potentials), but it does run and come to reasonable solutions.
+As such, I coded a file to read the outputs from the program (XYZReader.py).
+The xyz files in the repository are the outputs for the different potentials
+(LJ, Morse with r_e/sigma = 1 and 2) for n = 7.
+Running the main program for smaller values of n is less painfully slow.